 Prevailing types of intra-group transactions are centralised supplies of goods for resale, management service fees, centralised purchasing of services (telecommunications, IT, utilities and etc.), financing, distribution of earnings.
-Dividend income in amount of EUR 5 832 thousand received from the subsidiaries in 2015 is presented in 'Income received' together with other income (2014: EUR 7 003 thousand).
+Dividend income in amount of EUR 8 616 thousand received from the subsidiaries in 2016 is presented in 'Income received' together with other income (2015: EUR 5 832 thousand).
+This article also accounted for sales of goods to subsidiaries SIA Apranga and OU Apranga, which in 2016 amounted to EUR 9 331 thousand and EUR 3 876 thousand respectively (EUR 9 338 thousand and EUR 4 148 thousand in 2015, respectively).